how to rank at the top of google.

 why is seo so hard quote.

 You can do all 200 of those things that are in the algorithm – but we recommend you start by thinking about what your user needs.
 Think about what is going to provide the best experience for somebody coming to your website and try to deliver on that.
 And unfortunately, that is one answer but it involves content, it involves the layout of the page, it involves the code, it involves your meta title and description.
-At the end of the day, we see the most success on websites where we’ve continually been looking at what’s going to make the experience better for the user, we like to consider:
+At the end of the day, we see the most success on websites where we’ve continually been looking at what’s going to make the experience better for the user.
+We like to consider:

 • What’s going to help them have a clear path to the page they need?